-Another vegetable, which is extensively consumed in Africa is the huckleberry (Solanum scabrum Mill.), which is an edible plant in the nightshade family, often cultivated for its leaves and berries (Manoko et al., 2008).
-The leaves are rich in nutrients, especially proteins, iron, ascorbic acid and riboflavin (Jiménez-Aguilar et Grusak 2015, Neugart et al., 2017).
+Another vegetable, which is extensively consumed in Africa, is the huckleberry (Solanum scabrum Mill.), which is an edible plant in the nightshade family, often cultivated for its leaves and berries (Manoko et al., 2008).
+The leaves are rich in nutrients, especially proteins, iron, ascorbic acid, and riboflavin (Jiménez-Aguilar et Grusak 2015; Neugart et al., 2017).
 During the last years, a rising trend in the use of huckleberry by local populations has proven its proclaimed health benefits.
-Nutrients, such as proteins, iron, ascorbic acid and riboflavin are found in the leaves of huckleberry (Jiménez-Aguilar and Grusak, 2015; Neugart et al., 2017).
+Nutrients, such as proteins, iron, ascorbic acid, and riboflavin are found in the leaves of huckleberry (Jiménez-Aguilar and Grusak, 2015; Neugart et al., 2017).
 Plant diseases significantly threaten agricultural production and food security by causing substantial crop losses, reducing food availability, and impacting human health.
 Emerging plant diseases, in particular, may have devastating economic and social consequences, especially in low-resource settings, including African countries like Cameroon.
 These diseases can lead to malnutrition and, or in severe cases to famine (Gai and Wang, 2024).

-Based on the foregoing, the present study is sought to identify and discuss farming systems in households producing three Solanaceous crops (potato, tomato and huckleberry) in the Western highlands of Cameroon.
+Based on the foregoing, the present study seeks to identify and discuss farming systems in households producing three Solanaceous crops (potato, tomato, and huckleberry) in the Western highlands of Cameroon.

 Materials and methods